-For information on how Compustat calculates TSR and financial/operational measures, such as revenue and net income, see the data dictionary.
+For information on how Compustat calculates TSR and financial/operational measures, such as revenue and net income, see the Company Financials data definitions.

 11. Why does CEO pay as percent of revenue or net income show as "N/A"?

 This will show as "N/A" when the company's revenue or net income is not greater than zero.